 Company secretaries in Singapore also have certain responsibilities, among which they must assist the directors in implementing the corporate governance regulations and properly keep the company’s seal.
 The company secretary will also oversee the establishment of overseas operations of the Singapore company.
 The secretary will also make sure the company respects all the legal requirements.

-For more information about duties and responsibilities or company secretary services you can contact our consultants in company incorporation in Singapore.
+For more information about duties and responsibilities or company secretary services you can contact our consultants.
+They can also help clients open companies in Singapore.